Yordan Alvarez: 2019

-In 2019, Alvarez batted .313/.412/.655 with 27 home runs and 75 RBIs in 313 at bats, and was the ninth-youngest ballplayer in the AL. The unanimous winner of the AL Rookie of the Year Award, Alvarez' .655 slugging percentage (SLG) and 1.067 on-base plus slugging percentage (OPS) were both the highest in history for a qualified rookie, exceeding Shoeless Joe Jackson's 1.058 OPS during his 1911 rookie campaign (minimum 350 plate appearances).
-Alvarez also led AL rookies in on-base percentage (OBP, .412) and extra base hits (53), and was second in HR and RBI.
+Alvarez concluded the 2019 campaign batting .313/.412/.655 with 27 home runs and 75 RBIs in 313 at bats, and was the ninth-youngest ballplayer in the AL. Moreover, Alvarez' .655 slugging percentage (SLG) and 1.067 on-base plus slugging percentage (OPS) were both the highest in history for a qualified rookie, (Note: Minimum 350 plate appearances.) exceeding Shoeless Joe Jackson's .590 SLG and 1.058 OPS during the 1911 campaign.
+Alvarez led AL rookies in on-base percentage (.412 OBP) and extra base hits (53), and was second in HR and RBI.
+Hence, Alvarez was recognized as the unanimous winner of AL Rookie of the Year honors, (Note: Alvarez became the third Astro to win the award, preceded by Jeff Bagwell in 1991 and Correa in 2015.) among other rookie awards.
+Alvarez was voted the Players Choice Award for AL Outstanding Rookie.
 Likewise, the Houston chapter of the Baseball Writers' Association of America (BBWAA) voted Alvarez as the Astros' Rookie of the Year.

-Going into World Series play versus the Washington Nationals, Alvarez had endured a 1–22 performance versus the New York Yankees in his first American League Championship Series (ALCS).
-In Game 5 of the World Series, he hit a two-run home run off Joe Ross a 7–1 Houston victory.
+Going into World Series play versus the Washington Nationals, Alvarez had slumped to a 1–for-22 performance in his first American League Championship Series (ALCS) versus the New York Yankees.
+In Game 5 of the World Series, he hit a two-run home run off Joe Ross to cap a 7–1 Houston victory.
 It was Alvarez' first career home run in both World Series and postseason play, and first home run since September 21.
+Alvarez rebounded to bat .412 and .524 OBP during the World Series; however, the Nationals defeated the Astros, 4-games-to-3, to claim the championship.